Development evaluation

 Priority is given to project support.

-For more information on the discretionary government transfers, the application procedure and the general conditions for the use of transfers, please contact the Unit for Development Evaluation, eva-11@formin.fi.
+For more information on the discretionary government transfers, the application procedure and the general conditions for the use of transfers, please contanct the Unit for Development Evaluation, eva-11@gov.fi.

 Content administrator